Ranked: A Look At San Jose Sharks Jerseys

 This second black alternate of the franchise was the first Sharks jersey to feature a different crest.
 Aside from using the full shark body design, it was also the first to include draw strings.

-This jersey obviously made way for design of current jersey as it also only features striping on the arms with no waist stripe.
+This jersey obviously inspired the design of the current jersey as it also only features striping on the arms with no waist stripe.
 Fans will also remember a run of playoff games in these jerseys.
 Players admitted to liking them more because they were lighter weight than the 07-13 era Reebok Edge jerseys.

 While this was a very popular jersey, I believe most of the sales were driven largely because fans failed to respond well to the Reebok Edge sweaters released in 2007.